 Tenue de ville on a budget

-Don't have a big budget?
+Don't have such a big budget?
 Don't worry, you don't have to spend a lot of money to find the perfect tenue de ville look.
-Many people already have clothes hanging in their closet that fall under this theme.
+Many people already have clothes hanging in their closet that fall under this theme falls.
 Dive into your closet and look for a simple but elegant dress or jumpsuit.
 Maybe you also have a blazer lying around.
-These days you don't have to dress in pastel colours for this dress code.
+These days, you don't have to dress in pastel colours for this dress code.
 If you have a black suit hanging around and don't want to buy new clothes for the wedding, you can put it on just fine.
 You'll also soon have the subtle extras together.
 A gold or silver bracelet will do.
 Or pick a bunch flowers and make a corsage From.

 When you really don't have anything hanging in your closet, you can still find something for a reasonable price.
 The simplicity of Tenue de ville means there is something in almost every clothes shop.
 At H&M, for example, you can find a pretty, pastel-coloured dress that looks decent.
 So there is no need at all to look for expensive brands when this is not within your budget falls.
 You can often wear clothes within the Tenue de ville dress code even after the wedding.
 The name means city dress for nothing.

 Wedding venue in the same style

 Will you be going soon marry and want Tenue de ville as your dress code?
 This can also be reflected well in the decoration of your wedding venue.